TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ### I Wanted a More Modern Development Process

 Another reason I decided to scout for other options was that I didn't love the developer experience with WordPress and wanted something more modern.
-Some of my pain points:
+Here were a few of my pain points:

 * I ran into a bunch of trouble trying to get Prettier to work nice with PHP and eventually just said "F it, it's going to be ugly."
-* Couldn't find a good way to use components like you can with JavaScript frameworks.
+* I couldn't find a good way to use components like you can with JavaScript frameworks.
 * It was more of a pain than I'd like to admin to set up automatic reloading when you save a `.php` or a `.scss` file during development.

 I absolutely love [Vue](https://vuejs.org/ "VueJS") and basically use [NuxtJS](https://nuxtjs.org/ "NuxtJS"), which is a static site generator built with Vue, wherever I can.
 All I had to do was find a CMS that would allow me to use this technology as the base for my project.